bishwenduk029/alfredbotsite/README.md

 ## **Instructions for Streamers**

-- First install the [Desktop App](https://www.somsite.com) for AlfredBot.
+- First install the [Desktop App for Mac](https://www.somsite.com) for AlfredBot.
 - Install and Launch the App and Login with your Twitch Account.
 - Now click on the **Launch Game**.
 - It is important to launch the game instance before going live on Twitch, otherwise incoming commands from your viewers will be lost.
 - Now click the **Start Game** button on Twitch extension Game tab.
+Take this action after a few minutes into the game to allow for sufficient minning so that your viewers can afford building different structures.
 - In the game currently you can only play against the computer.
 - Up to 5 players can join the game.
 - You can select any one of the Nexus to receive incoming commands from your viewers.